 CDC Malaria Map of Peru

+Ideally, you should obtain information by visiting your doctor and researching reliable and authoritative sources like this Centers for Disease Control (CDC) map.
 This CDC map is a broad visual reference highlighting areas that could carry a risk of malaria transmission.
-It's a good overall indicator, but doesn't provide much detail.Continue to 2 of 3 below.
+It is a good overall indicator but does not provide much detail.

-NHS fitfortravel Malaria Map of Peru
+NHS Fitfortravel Malaria Map of Peru

 Ministry of Health Malaria Map of Peru